December 21, 2019; re-written October 14, 2022

 Translated: Bhikkhus, What is the Noble Truth of Suffering?

 “Birth is suffering; getting old is suffering; getting sick is suffering; death is suffering.
 Having to associate with things one does not like is suffering, and having to separate from those one likes is suffering.
 If one does not get what one wants/craves (icchā), that is suffering – in brief, the origin of suffering is the “pulling close” (upādāna) of the five aggregates of rūpa, vedanā, saññā, saṅkhāra, viññāna (pancupādānakkhandha).

 - Everyone knows that “Birth is suffering, getting old is suffering, getting sick is suffering, dying is suffering.
 Having to associate with things that one does not like is suffering.
 Having to separate from those things one likes is suffering.”
 That part is known to the world.

-- It may be a bit harder to understand birth as suffering, but ANY birth ends with decay and death at the end, so it is not that difficult to “see.”
+- It may be a bit harder to understand birth as suffering, but ANY birth ends with decay and death at the end, so it is not difficult to “see.”

 The “Hard-To-See” Suffering That Is Hidden